-The Diocesan Cycle of Prayer is offered as a resource to support your prayers as it includes times for prayer for Anglican Dioceses across Australia and the parishes and ministries of North Queensland.
+The Diocesan Cycle of Prayer is offered as a resource to support your prayers as it includes times for prayer for Anglican Dioceses across Australia and the Ministry Units and ministries of North Queensland.

-For a copy of the full year Cycle Of Prayer, please click on this link: Diocesan Cycle of Prayer 2016
+For a copy of the full year Cycle Of Prayer, please click on this link: Cycle of Prayer 2024

 Please click on this link to access A Catechism- authorised for use in the Diocese of North Queensland.

-This little booklet is unique for it contains within its 32 pages:
+This little booklet is unique for it contents within its 32 pages:

 - A course for older children.